eliasbenb/PlexAniBridge/docs/configuration.md

     - Deleting AniList entries (in very specific scenarios)
     - Making 'regressive' updates to AniList.
 Meaning, even if AniList reports a 'higher' value than Plex, the Plex value will be used and updated in AniList.
 For example, if AniList has a higher watch progress than Plex, the AniList value will be lowered to match Plex.

+!!! note

+    Destructive sync greatly increases processing time and API usage.
+When enabled, PlexAniBridge ignores the default behavior of scanning only watched items.
+With destructive sync, all items are scanned, regardless of watch status.

 ### `EXCLUDED_SYNC_FIELDS`